leofavre/canivete/docs/index.md

 Transforms a DOM event into a promise.

-This functions takes as parameters: a DOM element, the name of the event to be listened for and a function that verifies if the event has already happened, which receives the DOM element as parameter.
+The functions takes as parameters: a DOM element, the name of the event to be listened for and a function that verifies if the event has already happened, which receives the DOM element as parameter.

-Like all promises in Javascript, this function will only fulfill once, either if the verification function returns true or when the event occurs for the first time.
+Like all promises in Javascript, the function will only fulfill once, either if the verification function returns true or when the event occurs for the first time.